 Silicon Valley Program secures apartments in Redwood City, CA. All students are required to live in program-secured housing.
 Please see more details on the program's housing page.

 No. SVP participants will be responsible for getting themselves to and from work via public transportation, private vehicle, carpooling, or, if available, participating in company van pools.
 Likewise, participants are responsible for transportation to and from classes.

 What if I get sick or need a doctor?

 Students will have access to primary health care through their regular health insurance.
 Students without health insurance through their families will be required to have CMC health insurance.
-The SVP Program Director can assist with these issues.
+The Office of Global Education can assist with these issues.

 Who can I contact for more information?

 APPLICATION & ELIGIBILITY